 Historically, the administrative process that agencies use in designating the status of an advisory committee member has been left to the discretion of individual agencies, with consideration given to the role the member is expected to perform for the committee.
-In some cases, the status of committee members is specifically made in a statute or other enabling authority establishing the committee.
-In other cases, agency officials must analyze a statute or other enabling documentation and apply established legal criteria to determine a member's appointment status for ethics purposes.
+In some cases, the status of committee members is specifically made in a authority establishing the other enabling statute or In other cases, agency officials must analyze a committee. other enabling documentation statute or and apply established leqal criteria to determine member's а appointment status for ethics purposes.